aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-odt/_index.md

 ---
-title: Convert POTX to ODT via Java or online
+title: Convert POTX to ODT via Java or Online App
 description: Java API to Export POTX to ODT without using Microsoft Word or PowerPoint or online.
 Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /java/conversion/potx-to-odt/
 family: total